ToniWonKanobi/theoveranalyzed.net/posts/2015/4/10/my-apple-watch-try-on-session-and-that-keyboard.md

 By now, on Friday night of the 'embargo week,' you have no doubt read and watched *plenty* in regards to Apple Watch and the new MacBook.
 I was one of the silly folk who stayed up <s>last night</s> this morning to preorder both.
 I was also one of the souls who scheduled a try-on appointment this evening.

-I'll keep this short, and I'll interject a few pictures in there to help tell the story.

 # Ordering The Things

 ## The Watch